Explaining Adversarial Vulnerability with a Data Sparsity Hypothesis: E - The Effect of the Choice of Gaussian Noise on Robustness of Models

 To analyse the impact of the choice of Gaussian distribution on the robust accuracy of models trained using our framework, models were trained with noise sampled from Gaussian distributions with different standard deviations.
 For reference, $\sigma_u$ and $\sigma_b$ denote the standard deviations to generate unlabeled and neighbor data points respectively.

-For all 3 datasets, we performed 5 additional experiments with $\sigma_u$ and $\sigma_b$ being 0.1x, 0.5x, 1.5x, 2x and 3x the original $\sigma_u$ and $\sigma_b$ used in the main paper.
-The hyperparameters chosen were the same as those in Section \ref{sec:hypers1}, and 3 models were trained per experiment.
-Table \ref{tab:combined} shows the $\hat{\rho}_{adv}$ and test accuracies for these models.
-The results for the models used in the main paper are shown in bold.
-Figure \ref{fig:varyingstds} shows the robust accuracies for these models.

-The results from Table \ref{tab:combined} show that when only the proposed method is used in training, the choice of $\sigma_u$ and $\sigma_b$ is important as it does moderate adversarial robustness.
+For all three datasets, we performed five additional experiments with $\sigma_u$ and $\sigma_b$ being 0.1x, 0.5x, 1.5x, 2x and 3x the original $\sigma_u$ and $\sigma_b$ used in the main paper.
+The hyperparameters chosen were the same as those in Appendix B, and three models were trained per experiment.
+Table \ref{tab:combined} shows the $\hat{\rho}_{adv}$ and test accuracy for these models.
+The results for the models that were presented in the main paper are shown in bold.
+Figure \ref{fig:varyingstds} shows the robust accuracy for these models.
+The results from Table \ref{tab:combined} show that when only the native regularizer and unlabeled dataset is used in training, the choice of $\sigma_u$ and $\sigma_b$ is important as it does moderate adversarial robustness.
 Should one choose values of $\sigma_u$ and $\sigma_b$ that are too high or low, adversarial robustness would decrease.
-As seen from all the rows labeled as "Proposed method", for MNIST, the multiple of $\sigma_u$ and $\sigma_b$ that gives the highest $\hat{\rho}_{adv}$ is 2x.
+As seen from all the rows labeled as "Reg", for MNIST, the multiple of $\sigma_u$ and $\sigma_b$ that gives the highest $\hat{\rho}_{adv}$ is 2x.
 For CIFAR10, it is 1x.
 Lastly, for Imagenette, it is 0.5x.

-We believe that robustness drops when the standard deviation is too high, because the generated unlabeled data points are too far away from the train data class distributions.
-Consequently, there were insufficient unlabeled data points around the class distributions for regularization of the decision surfaces in these areas to take place.
-Additionally, the generated neighbors are situated too far away to fulfill their original purpose of being in close proximity with the train data points to make the decision surface around each data point smooth.
+We believe that robustness drops when the standard deviation is too high, because the generated unlabeled data points are too far away from the original class distributions.
+Consequently, there are insufficient unlabeled data points around the class distributions for regularization of the decision surfaces in these areas to take place.
+Additionally, the generated neighbors are situated too far away to fulfill their original purpose of being in close proximity with the training data points to make the decision surface around each data point smooth.

-Likewise, if the standard deviation is too low, the unlabeled data points will likely be too close to the original data points, therefore they cannot support enough of the high dimensional classification space.